 If you are a member of the DX mail network you can ensure next day delivery by using DX’s Express Registered Post.
 The DX number for the CRO is: DX 271004, Carlow 2 for O’Brien Road, Carlow.

-Alternatively, presenters can hand deliver to the CRO's Public Office at 14 Parnell Square where you will be provided with a receipt for your documents.
+Alternatively, presenters can hand deliver to the CRO's Public Office at Bloom House, Gloucester Place Lower, Dublin 1 where you will be provided with a receipt for your documents.
 The Public Office is open from 9.30am to 4.30pm and is less busy in the morning time.

 Electronic filing reduces the risk of late filing of your annual return.
 If you file electronically, you have an extra 28 days in which to submit the signature page and accounts and the filing fee is only €20.
 For more information on e-filing, please see Online Services.

 Fully electronic filing of an annual return is possible - the documents can be signed and certified by means of ROS online signing certificates, paid for by CRO Customer Account or Credit/Debit card and financial statements uploaded to the B1 as a PDF attachment.